Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • Treatment with ACE inhibitors can be initiated in the community but close medical supervision is required.
 ACE inhibitors should be initiated under specialist supervision and with careful monitoring in those with severe heart failure or in those with a number of co-morbidities (see BNF).

 • ACE inhibitors cause cough in some patients.
-In patients who are intolerant of ACE inhibitors, an ARB may be considered as an alternative (see section 2.5.5.2).
+In patients who are intolerant of ACE inhibitors, preferred alternatives depend on the type of heart failure.
+For full details see NG106.

 • ACE inhibitors and ARBs are contra-indicated in pregnancy and should be avoided in patients who become pregnant.

-• Prescribe perindopril as perindopril erbumine rather than perindopril arginine.
+• Prescribe perindopril as perindopril erbumine rather than perindopril arginine, as perindopril arginine has no clinical benefit over perindopril erbumine and is more costly.

 • As elderly patients are at particular risk of renal impairment, renal function should be monitored pre-treatment in patients taking ACE inhibitors.
 Regular U&E checks may be needed after initiation.